oakesja/elm-plot/readme.md

 ordinal scales
   - [x] points
   - [x] bands
+    - check case of only domain of length 1 or 2
+    - check y axis and that horizontal bars
   - [ ] specified range
+  - [ ] handle undefined points that are not in the domain

 bars
   - [x] orient (horizonal or vertical)
   - [x] style

+rules
+  - [ ] vertical y y2 x
+  - [ ] horizonal x x2 y
+  - [ ] additional attributes

 symbols
   - [x] circle